JF-D/JF-D.github.io/_pages/about.md

 News
 ==
 ----
+- [July 2024] We announce a survey about LLM training system and infra, check [arXiv](https://arxiv.org/abs/2407.20018)!
 - [July 2024] SKVQ is accepted by COLM 2024.
 Congratulations to Duanmu!
 - [May  2024] MuxServe is accepted by ICML 2024!
 - [Apr.
 2024] I will attend NSDI '24 in person at Santa Clara, CA. See you there!